 The Jackson Laboratory is an independent, not-for-profit research institution.
 The Laboratory's work is dedicated to the betterment of human health through research in mammalian genetics.
-Below are descriptions of research areas pursued at Jackson and available to summer students.
+Below are descriptions of research areas pursued at Jackson and available to summer students. lease also review our research areas and faculty listings to see more about the lab where you may conduct your research.

 The Science Writing Intern works in the Communications Department at the Lab.
 The internship provides ample opportunity to develop writing skills and an ability to convey scientific ideas to a general audience.
 The Intern’s responsibilities include writing news releases for the Summer Students, updating and maintaining the Summer Student Program website, and compiling a yearbook.
 Interns also have the opportunity to write for both internal and local publications, mingle with highly regarded science writers at the Lab’s annual Press Week, and even pursue their personal writing interests.